dhavala/Surprise/doc/source/building_custom_algo.rst

 How to build your own prediction algorithm
 ==========================================

-This page describes how to build a custom prediction algorithm using Surprise.
+This page describes how to build a custom prediction algorithm using idly.

 The basics
 ~~~~~~~~~~